 plt.show(2)

 This dataset contains four variables: sepal length, sepal width, petal length, and petal width, which describe iris plants of three types: Setosa, Versicolour, and Virginica.
-There are 150 observations in the dataset, each labeled with the actual type of plant.
+There are 150 observations in the dataset, each labeled with the actual type of flower.

 A dataset having N samples and m features,